Skip to main content

 This quick start guide is intended to get the user up and running with SST as quickly as possible.
 It is intended for users with intermediate knowledge in the operation of Unix/Linux/OSX environments.

-A detailed list of elements provided with the SST distribution are available at SST Element Summary and SST Element Release Matrix.
+A detailed list of elements provided with the SST distribution is available at SST Elements Documentation and SST Release Matrix.

 If you encounter difficulties, refer to the Detailed SST Build and Install Instructions or go to the SST Support page